Valerian

 How to Pronounce Valerian

-Our model has identified 4 different pronunciations for the name Valerian.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Our model has identified 3 different pronunciations for the name Valerian.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 57.1% confident that Valerian is pronounced as vuh-LEH-ree-uhn.
-The next most likely pronunciation is vuh-LIH-ree-uhn, at 31.0% confidence.
+Our model is 57.4% confident that Valerian is pronounced as vuh-LEH-ree-uhn, which has 4 syllables.
+The next most likely pronunciation is vuh-LIH-ree-uhn, at 34.0% confidence, with 4 syllables.

 vuh-LEH-ree-uhn (4 syllables)